Esri/product-on-demand/README.md

 Production Mapping for ArcGIS Server Product On Demand (POD) sample app

-Real-time vector cartography with layouts over the web
+Starter Java Script app for real-time vector cartography with layouts over the web